L'alliance des professionnels pour un cadre de vie durable

 As Europe accelerates its pathway towards carbon neutrality, the renovation of existing buildings has become a critical lever for decarbonising the built environment.
 Yet, comparing assets, prioritising actions and defining robust renovation strategies across different European countries remains a major challenge.

-This webinar will explore how to:
+This webinar explored how to:

-- Address the needs of asset owners and investors managing portfolios across multiple countries, seeking consistent and comparable environmental strategies;
+• Address the needs of asset owners and investors managing portfolios across multiple countries, seeking consistent and comparable environmental strategies;

-- Understand divergences and convergences between national contexts in terms of regulations, LCA methodologies, calculation scopes and energy mixes;
+• Understand divergences and convergences between national contexts in terms of regulations, LCA methodologies, calculation scopes and energy mixes;

-- Use carbon payback time as a key decision-making indicator at portfolio and European levels;
+• Use carbon payback time as a key decision-making indicator at portfolio and European levels;

-- Drive a shared European vision to guide investments, reinvent business models, and fast-track the transition to low-carbon renovation
+• Drive a shared European vision to guide investments, reinvent business models, and fast-track the transition to low-carbon renovation

 What is the European NZC Renovation Program ?